As an Amazon Associate, I earn from qualifying purchases.

 - Allow the chicken to sit at room temperature on the baking sheet for 15 minutes.
 This will help the breading adhere while in the air fryer, giving you the crispiest crust ever!

 - While the air fryer is preheating, liberally spray the tops of the chicken with olive oil spray.
-Really get into all the nooks and crannies.
 Allow it to sit for 1 minute, and then flip the pieces over and spray the other sides.3 tbsp olive oil spray

 - Brush olive oil on the basket of the air fryer or line it with a piece of air fryer parchment.

-- Place pieces of chicken in the basket without allowing them to touch each other.
-You can pack the basket pretty full but will likely need to cook it over two batches.
+- Place pieces of chicken in the basket in a single layer, without allowing them to touch each other.
+Depending on the size of your air fryer, you may need to cook it over two batches.

 Notes